park-jay/ntu-guest-lecture/README.md

 # ntu-guest-lecture
-This repository contains materials for the guest lecture for IS 6713: Information Representation and Retrieval
+This repository contains materials for the guest lecture for IS 6713: Information Representation and Retrieval at Wee Kim Wee School of Communication and Information, Nanyang Technological University, Singapore.